Skip to content

 European Partners

-IIESMS collaborates with three university partners through Erasmus+ funded projects.
+IIESMS collaborates with university and industry partners across Europe through Erasmus+ funded projects.

 UBT Kosovo